eye-division/clarebassett/_prints/gallery7.md

   grainy acetate, which is then placed on a screen and placed in an exposure unit.
 When exposed the drawn image is transferred to the meshed screen.
 The texture on the acetate, which is picked up in the drawing is carried through to the printed piece.
-Each pisture is hand-coloured once the ink is dry.
+Each picture is hand-coloured once the ink is dry.
 _gallery_date: 2016-05-01 00:00:00
 permalink: /prints/creating-a-print/
 main_image_path: /studio3.JPG